ACS Award for Team Innovation

-Manninen, 44, who is now a senior associate organic chemist with Eli Lilly & Co., says it was early in his career when he worked on the discovery of Zyvox, and he feels fortunate to have had the three other award winners as mentors: "For me, it is an honor to be included with them as a recipient of this award and very humbling at the same time, knowing that it takes far more than a few people to discover and develop a marketable drug to provide to patients in need.
-Drug discovery to help those who are suffering is the goal, but working through the science to accomplish that goal is a passion.
-I think every medicinal chemist out there has that passion or they wouldn't be doing drug discovery."
+Collins, 67, received a Ph.D. in chemical engineering in 1967 from Oregon State University, Corvallis.
+Throughout his 35-year career with 3M, he worked in several different laboratories with increasing technical and leadership responsibilities.
+He retired from 3M as a division scientist in 2002.

-Speaking for the group, Brickner says: "With the knowledge that Zyvox has now been used for over 1 million patients, many of whom were very seriously ill, it is extremely gratifying to know that our collective work with very many other colleagues has delivered a lifesaving drug to those in need.
-Without the excellent scientific insights of our colleagues, particularly those in the disciplines of biology, drug metabolism, and toxicology, this project would never have progressed beyond its early stage as a breeder project."
+Culler, 49, received a doctorate in engineering of macromolecular science from Case Western Reserve University in 1985.
+He began his professional career at 3M in 1984 and was named a division scientist in 1999.
+His more than 20 years of product research and development work has resulted in at least $600 million in product sales.

-The award address will be presented before the Division of Medicinal Chemistry.
+The award address will be presented before the Division of Industrial & Engineering Chemistry.

 Join the conversation